Aaron-Myers011/Pi-Hole/README.md

 </p>

 <p>
-Next we will make sure everything is updated, copy and run this command
+Next, we will make sure everything is updated, copy and run this command

 ```bash
 pihole -up